The Black Skirts

 Jo Hyu-il (born 1982), better known as The Black Skirts, is an indie rock musician based in South Korea.
 In 2010, he released his debut album, 201, which won Best Modern Rock Album at the 2010 Korean Music Awards.
 He has since released the albums, Don't You Worry Baby (I'm Only Swimming) (2011), Team Baby (2017), Thirsty (2019) and Teen Troubles (2022).
+He is widely recognized as a seminal figure in contemporary Korean indie music.

 Background

 Jo was born in Seoul, South Korea, on December 5, 1982.
 He moved to the United States when he was 12 years old and grew up in New Jersey.
 His musical taste was influenced at an early age by what he would learn from American music media such as MTV and Rolling Stone.
-He was also heavily influenced by Alanis Morissette's Jagged Little Pill and the first album he ever purchased was Michael Jackson's Dangerous.
+He was also heavily influenced by Alanis Morissette's Jagged Little Pill and the first album he ever purchased was Michael Jackson's Dangerous.However Jo's biggest influence and support comes from his wife since prior to his debut.

+Musical style and independence

+Unlike many contemporary South Korean artists, Jo operates with a high degree of artistic independence, deliberately distancing his work from mainstream conventions.
+He is known for executing complete creative control over his music, writing and producing his projects independently over extended multi-year periods before releasing an album.

+Jo maintains a notoriously low-profile promotional strategy, rarely participating in television broadcasts, media promotions, or press interviews.
+Music critics have noted that his uncompromising approach prioritizes artistic integrity over commercial appeal or audience expectations.